Greenhouse gas emissions by the United Kingdom: Business

 Territorial carbon dioxide emissions from the business sector were estimated to be 59.4 Mt in 2020 and accounted for around 18.2% of all carbon dioxide emissions.
 There has been a 46.8% decrease in business sector emissions since 1990.
 Most of this decrease came between 2001 and 2009, with a significant drop in 2009 likely to have been driven by economic factors.
 The Humber industrial region is the UK's most emitting region, at 12 million tonnes of CO_{2} per year.
+The Confederation of British Industry said in 2025 that progress towards net zero was helping to level-up regions outside London and the south-east.

 A 2020 study suggest half of UK's 'true carbon footprint' is created abroad, a large percentage of this can be attributed to imports entering the UK from other countries.
 International travel can also be included in this sector.

 Residential

-In 2020, the residential sector emitted 67.7 MtCO2, accounting for 20.8% of all carbon dioxide emissions.
+In 2021, the residential sector emitted almost 70 Mt CO2e, accounting for 16% of all GHG emissions.
 The main source of emissions in these sectors is the use of natural gas for heating (and for cooking in the case of the residential sector).
+Therefore the amount various by year depending on the weather.
 Emissions from these sectors do not include emissions from the generation of electricity consumed, as these emissions are included in the energy supply sector.

 Governments have been criticised for support for home insulation being stop-start.
 At COP26 Boris Johnson said the UK would not be lagging on lagging but the government was later criticised as doing that.